nextuav/nextuav-docs/docs/launchpad/mission-planning/double-grid-photo.md

 # Double Grid Photo Mission

+Double grid drone missions, also known as crosshatch or perpendicular missions, are commonly used in aerial photography and mapping applications where higher accuracy and resolution are required.
+In a double grid mission, the drone flies over a designated area twice, along two perpendicular flight paths, capturing images or data points at predefined intervals.
+This approach provides more overlap and redundancy in the data, allowing for more accurate and detailed 2D or 3D maps to be created.
+Double grid drone missions are particularly useful for applications such as land surveying, construction site monitoring, and environmental monitoring where precise measurements and data are required.

 ## Create Mission

 Select the `Double Grid Photo` mission type in the [Mission List Screen](../overview/mission-list-screen.md) to create